What is Microsoft Windows Code Signing Certificate?

 • Follow the prompts to import the certificate and private key files into the Personal folder of the Certificates snap-in.

-• Once the certificate is imported, you will see it in the Personal folder.
+• After importing the certificate, you will see it in the Personal folder.
 You can now use it for code signing.

-After installation, you can use your code signing certificate to sign your software, ensuring that it is trusted by users.
+After installation, you can use your code signing certificate to sign your software, ensuring that users trust it.

 Note: Microsoft has specific requirements for code signing certificates, and not all CAs are able to provide them.
 As such, you should check with the CA of your choice to see if they offer Microsoft code signing certificates and if so if they meet Microsoft’s requirements.